ppeble/s3-personal-backup/README.md

 * Ability to print report of specific directories/files and their status on the remote host.
 Are they backed up?
 * Ability to pull down files either selectively or as a whole from remote S3 instance to local
 * Progress reporting on transfers
-* Ability to read from config file as well as command line and env vars
-* Ability to leave S3 Bucket blank and have one be generated.
-It should then be saved in the config so it is consistently referenced.

 ## Credits